 Equity and Inclusion at AIS

-Honoring the individuality of all of our students, families, teachers, and staff, fosters a truly inclusive, diverse, and equitable community.
+Honoring and celebrating the individuality of all of our students, families, teachers, and staff, fosters a truly inclusive, diverse, and equitable community.

 The Agnes Irwin School respects and values diversity, including but not limited to differences in age, ability, ethnicity, family structure, gender identity, national origin, physical attributes, race, religion, sexual orientation, and socioeconomic level.
 We actively promote and develop a school community that is culturally competent, socially responsible, and globally engaged.